“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 As mentioned, LOVE, as provided from my God, is the cornerstone that guides the “left to right” descriptors of “Agape” Love, listed on the bottom row, and the “top to bottom” Fruit of the Spirit” qualities of Love, listed in the far left column.

 I’ve written about the ten descriptors of Agape Love (Love, Esteem, Cherish, Respect, Favor, Honor, Accept, Prize, Relish and Devotion) and the nine Fruit of the Spirit (Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness and Self-Control) in previous posts and as time permits, I strongly encourage you to read how they encourage, empower, impact, guide and provide motivation to me (and could do the same for you too!).
-You could access all 11 posts that contains this information by clicking here (The Fruit of the Spirit #1: An Introduction).
+You could access all 11 posts that contain this information by clicking here (The Fruit of the Spirit #1: An Introduction).

 You’ll also notice in my foundation words that describe “Spiritual Disciplines” (Service, Fasting, Prayer, Silence, Study, Simplicity, Solitude, Chastity, Fellowship, Reflection, Submission, Guidance, Worship, Meditation, Celebration and Confession) and abbreviations to various scriptures in the Bible that are important to me.